MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 ## Overview of the Concepts [tl;dr]

 People search for many reasons.
 Any effective search strategy and supporting technology needs to reflect this and include a person-centric and organization-scoped approach to helping people find the things they need.
-Great search is about discovery and understanding, not the search experience itself, i.e., search is only as good as its results and the abilitity to assimilate them.
+Great search is about discovery and understanding, not the search experience itself, i.e., search is only as good as its results and the ability to assimilate them.

 With modern organizations creating huge volumes of content and data every year, a search experience where users can find what they want, when they want is essential.

-A good search experience benefits the organization by reducing time to find knowledge in the organization and use it to advnave a process or insight.
+A good search experience benefits the organization by reducing time to find knowledge in the organization and use it to advance a process or insight.
 This becomes particularly powerful when users do not need to know where the content is stored.
 It helps reduce &quot;re-inventing the wheel&quot; and content duplication because the originals could not be found.

 The emergence of AI-enhanced search technologies evolves search further.
 Search is no longer only about “finding” but also about synthesizing; search can summarize across multiple documents, extract key points, and answer in natural language.
 Search with AI can integrate traditional advanced Search, backend enterprise knowledge graphs, and large language models (LLMs) to deliver contextual, conversational answers rather than just lists of links and file previews.
-It can access disparate knowledge stores, or intentionally restricted to specificsets of content.
+It can access disparate knowledge stores, or intentionally restricted to specific sets of content.
 Furthermore, it has multi-modal capabilities, allowing both input and output to use or combine text, voice, image and live video/vision.

 ## Definition of this competency